 The OBHS historical 1887 OB MAP posters shows lovely calligraphy, old street names, railroad lines, beaches, rock formations, sand dunes and springs.
 The map’s natural aging gives it a wonderful pirate-map quality that transports you back in time.
 Map Posters $20 ea.
 Proceeds go to the Ocean Beach Historical Society a 501(c)(3) non-profit org.
 Available at: OBHS Events/Programs, The Green Store, John Baker Picture Frames, OBMA and the Newport Avenue Antique Center

-Thurs., April 17, 7PM— Ocean Beach Historical Society Presents: The Ocean Beach Woman’s Club Turns 90!
-Come Celebrate the Women of O.B. and their Fabulous History— at P.L.
-United Methodist Church, 1984 Sunset Cliffs Blvd., OB
+April 17, 2014 the Ocean Beach Historical Society Presented: The Ocean Beach Woman’s Club Turns 90!
+We Celebrated the club’s fabulous History in O.B.

-The Ocean Beach Woman’s Club Interim President Melyssa (Mel) Roark and Board Member Mercy Baron, will present the club’s history and plans for the future.
+The Ocean Beach Woman’s Club Interim President Melyssa (Mel) Roark and Board Member Mercy Baron, presented the club’s history and plans for the future.

 The OBWC was formed in 1924, by a group of women from the founding families of OB.
 They are the oldest civic group in Ocean Beach.
 Over the years, the club met in several of O.B.’s past landmark buildings, before settling in the current clubhouse on Bacon Street.
-Come celebrate the Ocean Beach Woman’s Club 90th Anniversary and learn about the extraordinary women who did so much for OB.
+Many gals, and some guys, celebrated the Ocean Beach Woman’s Club 90th Anniversary and learned about the extraordinary women who did so much for OB.

 Check it out… on Sat Mar.
 22, 2014, The Ocean Beach ‘Young at Art Creative Center’ and friends painted a new OB Fantasy Seascape Mural (w/ some historical sites) on the long fence at the gas station at the corner of Sunset Cliffs Blvd. and Point Loma Blvd.
 (South end of OB).
 Thanks to Kim Howell, Gary McKany and the kids from Young at Art for this mural that adds to the creative spirit of the O.B. and our long history of murals.